rot256/everrs/README.md

 ## API Philosophy

+### Panics vs Results

 Most (all?) cryptographic functions are pure functions, hence there are essentially two classes of errors/failures:

-1. The developer provides invalid arguments (essentially the type system is not sufficiently expressive to stop him), e.g. the size of the result buffer is insuffient to hold the decrypted ciphertext, or a key is to short for the scheme.
+1. The developer provides invalid arguments (essentially the type system is not sufficiently expressive to stop him), e.g. the size of the result buffer is insufficient to hold the decrypted ciphertext, or a key is to short for the scheme.
 2. Failures from authentication failures.

-Everrs adopts the philosphy that errors should be meaningful signals at runtime, not indicators of bad programming.
+Everrs adopts the philosophy that errors should be meaningful signals at runtime, not indicators of bad programming.
 Hence we believe that the first type of error is best dealt with by causing a 'panic', rather than return a 'Result' which could potentially be handled, but would never occur when the library is used correctly.
-This is consistent with e.g. the behavior when accessing elements out-of-bounds in slices.
+This is consistent with e.g. the behavior when accessing elements out-of-bounds in a slice.